wp-plugins/wp-smushit/readme.txt

 == Installation ==

-1. Upload the `wp-smushit` to your `/wp-content/plugins/` directory.
+1. Upload the `wp-smushit` plugin to your `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Done!